MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-graphs-and-plots-using-r.md

     plot(myplots[[1]][["myplot"]]);
     ````

-    + The map data (*googMap*) is passed as an argument to the remotely executed function *mapPlot*.
+    + The map data in `googMap` is passed as an argument to the remotely executed function *mapPlot*.
 Because the maps were generated in your local environment, they must be passed to the function in order to create the plot in the context of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md).

     + When the line beginning with `plot` runs, the rendered data is serialized back to the local R environment so that you can view it in your R client.

 4. The following image shows the output plot.
 The taxi pickup locations are added to the map as red dots.
-Your image might look different, depending how many locations were in the data source you used.
+Your image might look different, depending how many locations are in the data source you used.

     ![plotting taxi rides using a custom R function](media/rsql-e2e-mapplot.png "plotting taxi rides using a custom R function")